-Washington Council of Governments Committee of Housing Directors, and Enterprise's High Cost Cities Forum to participate in information sharing, analyze housing needs, and/or recommend actions.
-To provide greater coverage of housing issues and administration of programs, DHCD partners with nearly 30 community-based organizations (CBOs).
-In an effort to provide services to residents across the District, CBO partners may be duplicating similar services.
+DHCD: Provides greater coverage of administration of programs by partnering with nearly 30 community-based organizations (CBOs).
+In an effort to provide services to residents across the District,

+CBO partners may be duplicating similar services.
 DHCD intends to develop an online system to better track households served.
-A second gap is DHCD's ability to assist Limited English Proficient (LEP) and Non-English Proficient (NEP) speaking communities.
-Although DHCD coordinates with neighborhood leaders and government agencies charged with community relations in these communities, further progress is necessary to increase participation among LEP/NEP in DHCD's programs as well as attend public hearings and other community meetings that shape policy.
+A second gap is DHCD's ability to assist non-English speaking communities.
+Although DHCD coordinates with neighborhood leaders and government agencies charged with community relations in these communities, further progress is necessary to increase participation in DHCD's programs as well as attend public hearings and other community meetings that shape policy.

-Organizational Capacity of Community Housing Development Organizations (CHDOs): A CHDO is a community-based service organization whose primary purpose provides and develops affordable housing.
-Federal requirements found in the 24 CFR 92 Subpart G federal regulations.
+Organizational Capacity of Community Housing Development Organizations (CHDOs): A CHDO is a federally certified community-based service organization whose primary purpose provides and develops affordable housing.
 DHCD evaluates the organization based upon HUD's checklist and looks at the financial and audit statements of an organization over a period of time to determine the net worth of the organization.
-First time applicants are required to attend an initial meeting with DHCD to address questions and concerns prior to moving through the application process.
 Lack of paid, full-time staff and proven construction experience are generally the biggest limitations of new applicants who do not meet federal requirements.

 HIV/AIDS, Hepatitis, STD & TB Administration (HAHSTA): HAHSTA administers the HOPWA program across each jurisdiction within the EMSA through individual service agreements.
-Agents in each jurisdiction are responsible for working with their communities to collaborate with HAHSTA and implement HOPWA funding.
+Each jurisdiction is responsible for working with their communities to collaborate with HAHSTA and implement HOPWA funding.
 Because each jurisdiction operates within unique local housing and medical continuums of care, program delivery and data collection is challenging.

-Interagency Council on Homelessness: The ICH provides a strong organizational infrastructure to coordinate homeless service needs.
-The ICH has 5 standing committees and several tightly focused work groups to flesh out need and capacity, assess gaps, and take action to address identified gaps.
-These committees and work groups monitor implementation of five key strategies and 30 action items in Homeward DC.
+Interagency Council on Homelessness: Coordinates planning needs for homeless services and hosuing, including 5 standing committees and several tightly focused work groups to flesh out need and capacity, assess gaps, and take action to address identified gaps across strategies and action items in Homeward DC.

-DCHA: DCHA is one of 39 agencies nationwide designated by HUD as a Moving to Work agency, which allows participating agencies to design and test innovative approaches to addressing local affordable housing issues.
+DCHA: One of 39 agencies nationwide designated by HUD as a Moving to Work agency, which allows participating agencies to design and test innovative approaches to addressing local affordable housing issues.
 Some examples in DC include local blended subsidies as a means of leveraging financing in order to subsidize the upgrade and redevelopment of existing public housing sites and to create new replacement housing; the Homeownership Assistance Program that provides resources/supports and other incentives to prepare/facilitate resident transition to homeownership.
 DCHA works closely with DHCD to connect families with available homebuyer programs; and local project-based voucher program that allows longer housing assistance payment contracts and an increase in the federal threshold of units that can be project-based in a single building.